mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 #### Flux / Neumann boundary conditions

 The pressure pulse onto the fluid will be modeled as a Neumann boundary condition.
-It acts onto the "inflow" surface of the fluid domain.
+It acts onto on of the cross section surfaces of the fluid domain.
 Its definition in the 4C input file reads:

 ```yaml
 DESIGN SURF NEUMANN CONDITIONS: